MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 To learn more, see [mrsdeploy Function Reference](mrsdeploy/mrsdeploy.md).

+**olapR package** lets you run MDX queries and connect directly to OLAP cubes on SQL Server 2016 Analysis Services from your R solution.
+You can manually create and then paste in aan MDX query, or use an R-style API to choose a cube, axes, and slicers.

+To learn more, see [Using Data from OLAP Cubes in R](https://msdn.microsoft.com/library/mt790485.aspx).

 **RevoScaleR Package** is updated to include [support for **Spark 2.0**](#bkmk_Spark).
 For a list of all functions, see [RevoScaleR Function Reference](scaler/scaler.md).

 |Function | Description |